luskry/aptardi/README.md

 		./configure --prefix=/where/to/install
 		make
 		make install

+**NOTE: The Python3 version called with #!/usr/bin/env python3 must have all the Python3 dependencies installed

 6. Download the machine learning model (model.hdf5) and scale (scale.pk) in ml_scale folder (unless building your own model)